 Kat had recovered from several breast cancer treatments and reconstructive surgeries.
 Reaching up or stretching their arms behind the back still felt really stiff.
 Gentle massage and passive movements applied to shoulders, upper chest, and sternum provided them with greater range of motion and gradual relaxation allowed for greater comfort throughout their week.

-With skill and confidence, massage to the abdomen can be relaxing and also include unique upper body stretches.
+With skill and specific training, massage therapy to the abdomen can be relaxing and also include unique upper body stretches.
 If you're willing to give it a go, try these suggestions:

 1) ask your massage therapist if they provide abdominal massage (some do not)